All characters belong to Stephenie Meyer

 "Um, no, I'm too nervous.
 I don't want to be late."

 "Thanks, Dad.
 You, too."

 I was pondering what kind of things they taught you in school in heaven.
 My heaven seemed so perfect for me, so comforting.
-The old familiar ache was still there and that was disappointing.
-I thought for sure that once I died, the pain of losing Edward would have died as well.
+The old familiar ache was still there, and that was disappointing.
+I'd thought for sure that once I'd died, the pain of losing Edward would have died as well.
 Maybe that was what they taught, how to lose the pain.
 My knuckles tightened around the steering wheel.
 I wanted my pain to stop.
 That was why I was here.

-I pulled into the school parking lot and my heart stopped.
+I pulled into the school parking lot, and my heart stopped.
 The students were standing around talking, waiting for the first bell to ring.
-Students that I recognized.
-All of them, I knew all of them.
+Students I recognized, all of them, I knew all of them.
 Now I was confused.
 I didn't understand how Angela, Jessica, Lauren, Mike, Tyler, Eric, and Ben could have all died and ended up in my heaven.
-I gave them all a weak smile, unsure how to ask them how they died and then decided I didn't want to ask because then they would want to know how I died and I was suddenly ashamed about killing myself.
-Jessica came up and introduced herself, which I thought was odd and wondered if she had forgotten me.
+I gave them all a weak smile, unsure how to ask them how they had died, and then I decided I didn't want to ask, because then they would want to know how I had died, and I was suddenly ashamed about killing myself.
+Jessica came up and introduced herself, which I thought was odd, and I wondered if she had forgotten me.